clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/3-design-implement-azure-load-balancer-using-azure-portal.md

 What is an Availability Zone?

-( ) An availability zone is a physical location that offers groups of one or more datacenters that have independent power, cooling, and networking.{{An availability zone is a unique physical location within an Azure region, offering groups of one or more datacenters that have independent power, cooling, and networking.}}
+(x) An availability zone is a physical location that offers groups of one or more datacenters that have independent power, cooling, and networking.{{Correct, An availability zone is a unique physical location within an Azure region, offering groups of one or more datacenters that have independent power, cooling, and networking.}}

-( ) An availability zone is a logical grouping that you use to isolate virtual machine resources from each other when they're deployed.{{An availability set is a logical grouping that you use to isolate virtual machine resources from each other when they're deployed.}}
+( ) An availability zone is a logical grouping that you use to isolate virtual machine resources from each other when they're deployed.{{Incorrect, An availability set is a logical grouping that you use to isolate virtual machine resources from each other when they're deployed.}}

-( )  An availability zone is a logical grouping of multiple data centers which shares power and storage with other zones.{{An availability zone is a unique physical location with groups of one or more datacenters that have independent power, cooling, and networking.}}
+( )  An availability zone is a logical grouping of multiple data centers which shares power and storage with other zones.{{Incorrect, An availability zone is a unique physical location with groups of one or more datacenters that have independent power, cooling, and networking.}}